fastapi-users/fastapi-users/docs/usage/dependency-callables.md

 ## `get_optional_current_active_user`

 Get the current active user.
-Will return `None` if missing or wrong credentials.
+Will return `None` if missing or wrong credentials or if the user is not active.
 It can be useful if you wish to change the behaviour of your endpoint if a user is logged in or not.

 ```py
 @app.get("/optional-user-route")